uccser/cs-field-guide/text/chapters/en-computer-graphics.md

 The vertical line would have been specified as going from pixel (2,9) to (2,16) --- that is, starting 2 across and 9 up, and finishing 2 across and 16 up.
 Of course, this is only a small part of a screen, as normally they are more like 1000 by 1000 pixels or more; even a smartphone can be hundreds of pixels high and wide.

-{image filename="computer-graphics/20grid-example.png" alt="Drawing lines with pixels"}
+{image filename="grid-20x20-example.png" alt="An example of 5 lines drawn on a grid of pixels"}

 These are things that are easy to do with pencil and paper using a ruler and compass, but on a computer the calculations need to be done for every pixel, and if you use the wrong method then it will take too long and the image will be displayed slowly or a live animation will appear jerky.
 In this section we will look into some very simple but clever algorithms that enable a computer to do these calculations very quickly.